psycho9773/LockoutsManyAltsHandleIT/README.md

 1. Download or clone this repo
 2. Place the addon folder in `_retail_/Interface/AddOns/`
 3. Launch WoW and enable the addon in the AddOns menu
+4. Use the mini map button to open or slash command /lmahi

 ## 📦 Installation

 Manual install only for now.
 Future plans may include CurseForge support.